 RFA-2 applications are first reviewed and processed by the investigators for completeness and areas of confidentiality.
 MGC then begins the RFA-2 Evaluation Process for each application’s site-specific plan.
 For a more detailed explanation of the RFA-2 Evaluation Process, please click here.

 Category 1 (resort-casino) for Region C = No sooner than July 10, 2015

 NOW CLOSED: Category 2 (slots) was October 4, 2013 at 2:00pm

 NOW CLOSED: Category 1 (resort casino) in Regions A & B was December 31, 2013 at 2:00pm

 - View submitted RFA-2 applications for resort-casino license in Regions A & B

 - View submitted RFA-2 applications for slots-parlor license

 The slots-parlor license was awarded to Penn National Gaming on February 28, 2014.
 The resort-casino license in Region B (Western Mass.) was awarded to MGM Springfield on June 13, 2014.
 The resort-casino license in Region A (Eastern Mass.) was awarded to Wynn MA, LLC on September 17, 2014.
-MGC expects to award the resort-casino license for Region C (Southeastern Massachusetts) by Fall 2015.
+MGC expects to award the resort-casino license for Region C (Southeastern Massachusetts) by TBD.